+EMC comprises susceptibility and emissivity.

 ESD testing shall be performed on a complete mechanism including all electrical components and thermal hardware.

 For EMC and ESD see ECSS-E-ST-20.

-Electrical qualification testing
+Electrical insulation resistance qualification testing

-Electrical wires shall be tested to verify their insulation from the structure and from each other by not less than 10 M with a DC voltage of 500 V applied for a duration of 2 min or until a steady state resistance value is measured.
+Electrical wires and connectors shall be tested to verify their insulation from the structure and from each other by not less than 100 M with a DC voltage of 500 V applied for a duration of 1 minute or until a steady state resistance value is measured.

-Electrical wires shall be tested to withstand a voltage of 500 V AC (50 Hz) applied between each other or between wires and the structure for a duration of 1 min without causing disruptive discharges.

-For example, flashover, sparkover and breakdown.
+<<deleted>>

-Motor windings shall be tested to verify their insulation from the structure and from each other by not less than 100 M with a DC voltage of at least five times the worst-case flight operating voltage applied for a duration of 2 min or until a steady state resistance value is measured.
+Motor windings shall be tested to verify their insulation from the structure and from each other by not less than 100 M with a DC voltage of at least five times the worst-case flight operating voltage applied for a duration of 2 minutes or until a steady state resistance value is measured.

-Motor windings shall be tested to withstand the following voltage (50 Hz) applied between each other or between windings and the structure for a duration of 1 min without causing disruptive discharges:

-250 V AC (worst flight operating motor voltage up to 50 V);

-500 V AC (worst flight operating motor voltage up to 100 V).

-Example of such disruptive discharges are flashover, sparkover and breakdown.
+<<deleted>>

+For AC applications, insulation test requirement 4.8.3.3.9a and 4.8.3.3.9c shall apply for both polarities, considering the worst-case flight operating voltage being the peak voltage.

+For application voltage over 250 V, recommendations are provided inside ECSS-E-HB-20-05.

-4.8.3.3.9a4.8.3.3.9cControl system qualification testing
+Control system qualification testing

 The mathematical model used to analyse the dynamic behaviour of the control system shall be correlated with measurements performed on representative hardware agreed by the customer.